 - Rule Breakers: High-growth stocks with an aggressive risk tolerance

-- Real Estate Winners: Real estate stocks, includes at least one monthly pick
+- Real Estate Winners: Real estate stocks which includes at least one monthly pick

-Furthermore, experienced investors with plenty of free cash may want to subscribe to one of The Motley Fool’s specialty services that hone in on small-cap stocks, technology or ideas for accredited investors.
+Furthermore, experienced investors with plenty of free cash may want to subscribe to one of The Motley Fool’s specialty services focusing on small-cap stocks, technology, or ideas for accredited investors.

 However, these services may cost at least $1,999 annually.